 It is accompanied by a motivational video showing images of Jehovah's Witnesses putting money into the contribution box, studying Watchtower publications, preaching, considering the "Application for Temporary Volunteer Program," filling in a field service report slip, donating online and cleaning the Kingdom Hall.

-It is manipulative to say donations are a gift to Jehovah.
-Jehovah needs no money, and in reality the money is going to the bank account of a corporation.
+It is manipulative to say donations are a gift to Jehovah when Jehovah needs no money, and the money is going to the bank account of a corporation.

 Watchtower uses Bible examples of donating to coerce followers to do the same, such as of the widow's mite.

 "And there was likely little she could do to improve her financial situation.
 Yet, she voluntarily contributed those "two small coins," which were "all the means of living she had."
 That faithful woman demonstrated wholehearted trust in Jehovah, knowing that if she put spiritual things first, he would provide for her physical needs."
 Watchtower 2017 Jan p.11

 "Her giving attitude must have brought her happiness because, as Jesus said, "there is more happiness in giving than there is in receiving."
 (Acts 20:35) With that truth in mind, how might you "practice giving" and experience happiness as a result?"
 Watchtower 2009 Jul 15 pp.29-30